 The £4.8m funding received from the CJRS is shown in the SOFA within other charitable activities as a single amount.
-The wage and salary costs, supported by the CJRS, of the 870 employees who were placed on furlough at some point during 2020 are shown within the charitable activities within which they usually work.
+The wage and salary costs, funded by the CJRS, of the employees who were placed on furlough at some point during 2020 are shown in the SOFA within the charitable activities within which they usually work.
 The table below differentiates these costs to show a comparison to 2019 based on operational activity only.